 5. Now Submit the form.
 You now have an Expense Reporting Head and his reporting structure.

-Later, you can create an Approval Workflow where Expense Approvals are routed to the concerned person by nominating the user role responsible for Expense Requests approval.
+Note: Later, you can create an Approval Workflow where Expense Approvals are routed to the concerned person by nominating the user role responsible for Expense Requests approval.

 IMPORTANT: